getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/serilog.md

 Log.Logger = new LoggerConfiguration()
   .WriteTo.Sentry(o =>
   {
-    // Debug and higher are stored as breadcrumbs (default os Information) o.MinimumBreadcrumbLevel = LogEventLevel.Debug;
+    // Debug and higher are stored as breadcrumbs (default is Information) o.MinimumBreadcrumbLevel = LogEventLevel.Debug;
     // Warning and higher is sent as event (default is Error) o.MinimumEventLevel = LogEventLevel.Warning;